JavascriptMick/supanuxt-saas/README.md

 - TRPC (Server/Client communication with Strong types, SSR compatible)
 - Pinia (State Store.
 I liked vuex a lot, in particular explicit mutations but gotta go with the cool crowd)
 - Stripe (Payments including Webhook integration)
+- Tailwind + daisyUI (Tailwind because everybody is using it, daisyUI because I suck at tailwind)

 ## Features
 ### User Management